 In these new and uncertain times, pupils will have spent many months away from school due to the closures put in place as a result of Covid-19.

-Since this date, with the exception of the school holidays, most learning has taken part remotely.
-Huge strides in online education have been made in months that perhaps previously would have taken years.
-Teachers have created learning packs, online lessons and updated communication systems – rising to the challenge of how to educate their pupils without the the essential face-to-face contact and personal interaction.
+For the majority of the summer, most learning took part remotely.
+Huge strides in online education were made in months that perhaps previously would have taken years.
+Teachers created learning packs, online lessons and updated communication systems – rising to the challenge of how to educate their pupils without the the essential face-to-face contact and personal interaction.

-September is now here and the clamour for the reopening of schools has returned.
-Pressure is on for schools to serve their communities once more.
-Parents are expecting pupils to return to “normal” schooling; teachers will need to teach lessons; Covid-19 procedures will need to be followed…
+Then September arrived and the clamour for the reopening of schools returned.
+Pressure was on for schools to serve their communities once more.
+Parents were expecting pupils to return to “normal” schooling despite the Covid-19 procedures that needed to be followed…

 But as we look back, we must ask the question..